-This degradation of collagen through smoking (and even second hand smoke) can cause sagging, wrinkles, and premature aging of the skin.
-Therefore, giving up the ciggies is vital in the fight against aging; not to mention all the other nasty diseases that smoking can contribute to.
+This degradation of collagen through smoking (and even second hand smoke) can cause sagging, wrinkles and premature aging of the skin.
+Therefore, giving up the ciggies is vital in the fight against aging.
+Not to mention all the other nasty diseases that smoking can contribute to.
+Not that we judge!

 You may be surprised at the ways pollution can actually have a direct affect on your skin.
 Firstly, breathing in daily pollutants from a toxic environment can leave your body functioning under par.
 This can have a knock-on affect on your skin over time.
 And, as your body’s abilities to detoxify adequately becomes affected, this will show through in your skin.